gabrielcsmo/ShaiyaAutoPlayer/README.md

-# AutoPlayer
+# Shaiya AutoPlayer
 This is for academic purpose only.
+Using it can lead to permanent account ban.